top of page

 1. I'm worried about some of the gifted, talented, highly-experienced and committed diplomats that work in your service and in your diplomatic missions.
 They may be tired.
 They may be cynical or jaded.
 They could be lost to themselves and are simply going through the motions of what they feel is expected of them.
 They are unsure of who they are, because they've spent so long trying to be all things to others and have forgotten or neglected themselves;

-2. I invite you to join me in a dialogue about how we could work together to support diplomats - and those accompanying them - who may be struggling mentally and/or emotionally with aspects of this diplomatic life.
+2. I invite you to join me in supporting diplomats - and those accompanying them - who may be struggling mentally and/or emotionally with aspects of this diplomatic life.
 This is not a démarche or a call to arms, rather an attempt to start a kind and honest discussion about the physical, mental and emotional well-being of diplomats; and

 3. I have thought long and hard about how I would write this, knowing that there are likely to be a number of readers who read this and won't engage with it publicly out of fear that they will be branded troublemakers, subversive or weak and not being able to handle the demands of this diplomatic life.
 A fear is that publicly engaging with my work means no further promotions, postings or further opportunities [If you're that reader: this is perfectly understandable and it's why I'm here].